 Biography

 Donna was born in Brooklyn, New York and raised in southern California.
 She attended UC Santa Cruz from 1974 to 1979, where she studied psychobiology.
-She became interested in orcas when she moved to Seattle in 1982 and started dreaming about them.

 Professional Affiliations